Georgetown Hoyas football: Stadiums

 Georgetown has played football at various on-campus intramural fields.
 From 1891 until 1893, the stadium known as Boundary Field played host to Georgetown football.
 From 1921 until 1950, Griffith Stadium played host to Georgetown football.

 Currently, the Hoyas play at Cooper Field, previously called Multi-Sport Field, which was upgraded from Harbin Field in 2003.
 Construction on Cooper Field was sidelined for 15 years until it was completed in 2020.
-The facility will open in the fall of 2021 with capacity for 4,000.
+The facility opened in the fall of 2021 with capacity for 4,418.

 D.C.
 Cup Rivalry Game

 The Hoyas had a brief cross-town rivalry with Howard University for a title known as the DC Mayor's Cup (awarded by the mayor of Washington).
 Three games were held (2008, 2009 and 2011).
 The series has Georgetown leading 2–1–0 following their 2011 victory.
 The series was slated to resume in 2019 but Howard discontinued the series to sign a series instead with Maryland.